 More #travelfails: Mistakes to avoid hiking Montserrat mountains.

-Cheap tickets for Vienna opera
+Cheap Vienna opera tickets

-Researching online, I found out what an amazing experience the opera of Vienna must be.
+Researching online, I found out what an amazing experience the opera house of Vienna must be.
 The grand building, designed to house the best operas and welcome the richest people of that time.
 Red plush seating, gold ornaments and a staggering stage to house the best performances.
 If you’d ever want to go to the opera, it had to be in Vienna.
 But what are the costs to see the opera in Vienna?
 Are there cheap Vienna opera tickets available ?
 I wanted to find out!

-See the opera outdoors
+See the opera outdoors in Vienna

-The main thing that caught my attention and actually gave me the idea of going to the Vienna opera, was the promotion of the outdoor seating area.
+The main thing that caught my attention and actually gave me the idea of going to the Vienna opera house, was the promotion of the outdoor seating area.
 In summer times, chairs are available outside the opera building where the opera is broadcasted on a wide screen.
 If the weather is nice and you show up early, you’ll be able to see the opera without paying a single cent!
 Some things do come for free.

 It sounded nice, so I went to check the schedule to see what performances there would be during my visit to Vienna.